MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-desktop-client-comparison-tables.md

 </table>

-1 For Skype for Business Online and/or Microsoft 365 users, Lync 2010 Attendant is not supported.
+1 For Skype for Business Online, Microsoft 365, or Office 365 users, Lync 2010 Attendant is not supported.

 2 Participants cannot control desktops that are shared by Skype for Business on Mac, Lync for Mac 2011, or Communicator for Mac 2011 users.
 Mac users can control desktops shared by Windows users.